Detection of disk-jet co-precession in a tidal disruption event: X-ray spectral analysis

 Additionally, one can see from the model setup, a hard excess above 1 keV was evident in the XMM-Newton observations and could be modeled with a \texttt{thcomp} component convolved with the \texttt{diskbb} component.
 This suggests that the observed hard excess may result from inverse Comptonization of the disk photons.
 The \texttt{thcomp} component contributes less than $10\%$ to the total flux.

 Unlike the above thermal blackbody spectrum, the SRG spectrum obtained prior to the TDE exhibits a \texttt{powerlaw} profile with a photon index of $2.07\pm0.57$.
-The corresponding 0.3--2 keV luminosity is $10^{41.8\pm0.1}\rm~erg~s^{-1}$, which is higher than the dip phase observed after 300 days since the re-brightening, when the X-ray emission experienced the second rapid drop.
-This suggests that the weak AGN activity observed in 2020 should have quenched by the time the TDE occurred.
+The corresponding 0.3--2 keV luminosity is $10^{41.8\pm0.1}\rm~erg~s^{-1}$, which exceeds the luminosity measured after day 300 following the re-brightening, when the X-ray emission underwent a second rapid decline.
+This suggests that the AGN activity observed in 2020 had likely weakened by the time the TDE occurred.